Grow through the love of Jesus

 We operate a zero tolerance policy at St Ambrose.
 St Ambrose Primary School will NOT tolerate inappropriate behaviour.

-Well done to Year 3 who had the 100% attendance this week and receive the Attendance trophy.
+Well done to Year 5 who had 100% attendance this week and receive the Attendance trophy.

 Click here to see each class' weekly attendance percentages.